Writers Critique Group

 Adult writers at all levels and of all genres are welcome to RSVP and submit writing for the next Writers’ Critique Group meeting three weeks prior to the date of the meeting.
-Please submit writing that is 10-minutes or 10-pages to: email@example.com.
+Please submit writing that is 10-minutes or 10-pages to: firstname.lastname@example.org.

 The meeting will be held in the Teen Room at the Boys & Girls Club of Wakefield (ground floor of the Civic Center) at 467 Main Street, Wakefield MA.
 (Park in lot or on street and enter side door on field side.)
 Go in the side door: straight to the wall, go right and straight to the next wall and the double doors to the Teen Room are on the left.

 Nervous about participating and submitted a writing sample?

 No worries.
 You are welcome to come to a meeting to see how it works and submit your writing for the following month if you would like to join in.
 We try to keep submissions to no more than six per month to keep meetings manageable.
 The goal is to critique writing constructively while paying due respect to the writer and the work.
 We are not an intimidating group and hope to create a place where writers feel safe to share their craft and improve upon it in a supportive environment.

 Critique Groups are open to members and non-members alike.